 Population dynamics considerations: The BSAI Atka mackerel assessment shows a decline in female spawning biomass since peak biomass in 2005.
 The peak biomass in 2005 is the result of 3 back-to-back very strong year classes (1999, 2000, 2001 year classes; Figure 17.16).
 Since these year classes entered the population, there have only been two moderately strong year classes (2006 and 2007 year classes), and the most recent slightly above average 2012 year class.
 Gaps of about 4-6 years between strong year classes seems to be typical for Atka mackerel throughout the time series of estimated recruitments (Figure 17.16).
 However, the appearance of only a slightly above average year class (2012 year class) following the 2006 and 2007 strong year classes which were 54% above average is unusual.
-As the 2006 and 2007 year classes have aged and moved through the population, there has been no strong recruitment to slow down or stop the declining trend in spawning biomass.
-However, we note that the 2016-2018 fisheries were dominated by the 2012 year class.
+As the 2006 and 2007 vear classes have aged and moved through the population, there has been no strong recruitment to slow down or stop the declining trend in spawning biomass.
+However, we note that the 2016-2019 fisheries were dominated by the 2012 year class.
 The 2018 survey and fishery age data are dominated by the 2012, and 2013 year classes (Figure 17.8).
 These year classes comprised nearly 40% of 2018 survey age composition, and 60% of the 2018 fishery age composition.
 Atka mackerel have been 3b since the 2019 assessment.
-Under the Tier 3b $F{40\%adij}$ harvest strategy and assuming SSL RPA catch reductions in 2020 and 2021, female spawning biomass is projected to be below $B{40\%}$ in 2020 but increase and remain above $B{40\%}$ from 2025 through 2032 (Figure 17.19 and Table 17.16 Scenarios 1 and 2).
-If SSL RPA catch reductions are in place beyond 2021, expected female spawning biomass levels would be higher than projected after 2021.
+Under the Tier 3b F40%adj harvest strategy and assuming SSL RPA catch reductions in 2021 and 2022, female spawning biomass is projected to be below $B{40\%}$ in 2021 but increase and remain above $B{40\%}$ from 2026 through 2033 (Figure 17.19 and Table 17.16 Scenarios 1 and 2).
+If SSL RPA catch reductions are in place beyond 2022, expected female spawning biomass levels would be higher than projected after 2022.
 We rated the population dynamics-related concern as Level 1.
-Stock trends are typical for the stock and expected given the stock dynamics; recent recruitment is within the lower end of the normal range.
+Stock trends are typical for the stock and expected given the stock dynamics; recent recruitment is within the lower end of the normal range and the magnitude of the 2012 and 2013 year classes has increased in recent assessments.